Radio advertisement: Research and rates

-Radio stations today generally run their advertising in clusters or sets, scattered throughout the broadcasting hour.
-Studies show that the first or second commercial to air during a commercial break has a higher recall than those airing later in the set.
+Radio stations generally air advertising in clusters or sets distributed throughout the broadcast hour.
+Studies indicate that the first or second commercial in a break has higher listener recall than those aired later in the set.

-Nielsen Audio is one of the primary providers of ratings data in the United States.
-Most radio stations and advertising agencies subscribe to this paid service, because ratings are key in the broadcast industry.
-Ad agencies generally purchase radio based on a target demographic.
-For example, their client may want to reach men between 18 and 49 years old.
-The ratings enable advertisers to select a specific segment of the listening audience and purchase airtime accordingly.
-Ratings are also referred to as "numbers" in the business.
+Nielsen Audio is one of the main providers of ratings data in the United States.
+Most radio stations and advertising agencies subscribe to this service, as ratings play a central role in the broadcast industry.
+Advertising agencies typically purchase airtime based on a target demographic.
+For example, a client may seek to reach men aged 18 to 49.
+Ratings data enables advertisers to identify specific segments of the listening audience and to buy airtime accordingly.
+Within the industry, ratings are often referred to as "numbers".

-The numbers can show who is listening to a particular station, the most popular times of day for listeners in that group, and the percentage of the total listening audience that can be reached with a particular schedule of advertisements.
-The numbers also show exactly how many people are listening at each hour of the day.
-This allows an advertiser to select the strongest stations in the market with specificity and tells them what times of day will be the best times to run their ads.
+Ratings data can indicate who is listening to a particular station, the most popular times of day for specific groups, and the percentage of the total listening audience that may be reached with a given advertising schedule.
+It can also show how many people are listening at each hour.
+This information allows advertisers to identify strong stations within a market and determine the most efficient times of day to run their advertisements.